web-at-berkeley/tp-fa22-backend/README.md

 5. simulate *n* seconds taking place
 6. get metadata on which items have been gifted (**Industry only**)

 In particular, they want you to build an API capable of handling all of the functionality mentioned above.

+_**NOTE: THERE ARE SEPARATE TASKS FOR BOOTCAMP VS. INDUSTRY**_

 # API Specification